Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 65 of 82 games this season, Boston and its opponents have combined to score more than 213.5 points.
+- Boston's games this season have featured more combined points than this contest's total of 212.5 points 65 times.

-- The average total in Boston's contests this year is 229.4, 15.9 more than this matchup's over/under.
+- The average total in Boston's contests this year is 229.4, 16.9 more points than this game's over/under.

 - The Celtics are 45-37-0 against the spread this season.